katatunix/katatunix.github.io/content/posts/2025/08-02-falco-openapi-scalar/index.md

 toc: true
 ---

-This post describe an ASP.NET project template using F#, Falco, Falco.OpenApi, Swashbuckle, and Scalar.
+This post describes an ASP.NET project template using F#, Falco, Falco.OpenApi, Swashbuckle, and Scalar.

 <!--more-->